-- 1) discretionary activity under Rule C.1.6.2 Unlawful reclamation discretionary activity, or - discretionary activity under rule C.1.6.3 Reclamation for regionally significant infrastructure discretionary activity, are discretionary activities, provided it is not in a mapped (refer I Maps | Ngā mahere matawhenua):
+- 1) discretionary activity under C.1.6.2 Unlawful reclamation discretionary activity, or - discretionary activity under C.1.6.3 Reclamation for regionally significant infrastructure discretionary activity, are discretionary activities, provided it is not in a mapped (refer I Maps | Ngā mahere matawhenua):

-- Nationally Significant Surf Break, or
+- 3) Nationally Significant Surfbreak, or

 - 4) Significant Ecological Area, or

 - 5) Outstanding Natural Feature, or

 - 6) Area of Outstanding Natural Character, or

 - 7) Historic Heritage Area or Site, or

-- 8) Site or Area of Significance to tāngata whenua, or
+- 8) Site or Area of Significance to tangata whenua, or

 - 9) Regionally Significant Anchorage.

-- Reclamation of any foreshore or seabed and any associated destruction, damage or disturbance of the foreshore or seabed and deposition of material on to the foreshore or seabed (s12(1)). - Use of a reclamation in the coastal marine area (s12(3)).
+- Reclamation of any foreshore or seabed and any associated destruction, damage or disturbance of the foreshore or seabed and deposition of material on to the foreshore or seabed (s12(1)). - Use of a reclamation in the coastal marine area (s12(3)). - Discharge of sediment or water into water or onto land incidental to the activity (s15(1)). - Discharge of sediment or water onto land incidental to reclaiming the foreshore or seabed foreshore (s15(2A)).